jyutzler/Bridge-Systems/system.md

 ### Defense of Strong Openings
 Against any strong opening (usually 2♣ or 1♣), the defense against a strong 1NT is used.
+A double of 2♣ is the equivalent of a direct 2♣ bid in the NT system.
 ## Preemptive Bids
 Opening major suit bids at the three level and higher are preemptive and may be very weak particularly in first seat.